SarvarKh/ofn-wiki/Development-Environment-Setup:-OS-X.md

     $ brew update
     $ brew install imagemagick

-[Zeus](https://github.com/burke/zeus): Rails preloader, so you don't have to reload the entire Rails stack all the time

-    $ gem install zeus

 Karma: a test runner for pure javascript (which we use to test our AngularJS)

 [Karma Guide](https://github.com/openfoodfoundation/openfoodnetwork/wiki/Karma)